hbiarge/patee/README.md

 Patee supports two run modes:

-1. **Non-persistent**: All processing is done in memory, and results are not saved
+1. **Non-persistent**: All processing is done in memory, and step results are not saved

 ```python
 result = pipeline.run(source)
 ```

-2. **Persistent run**: Results are saved to disk, allowing for later retrieval and analysis
+2. **Persistent run**: Every step result is saved to disk, allowing for later retrieval and analysis

 ```python
 result = pipeline.run(source, Path("path/to/dir"))